tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 # Inline Configuration

 TinyMCE has two main integration modes: a "traditional" forms based mode, and an inline editing mode.

 The inline editing mode is useful when creating user experiences where you want the editing view of the page to be merged with the reading view of the page.
-This creates a seamless editing experience and true WYSIWYG behaviour.
+This creates a seamless editing experience and true WYSIWYG behavior.

 From a technical perspective, in inline mode, the editor does not replace the selected element with it's own iframe, but instead edits the element's content in place instead.

 ## Forms-based Editing vs Inline Editing